 Collective ownership is therefore non-ownership.
 An individual citizen of a socialist State no more controls the means of turning his labour into his needs of life than does the employee of a capitalist's limited liability company.
 Instead of the profits of labour ending in the pockets of a few petty capitalists, all the profits of labour fall under the control of a Head of State.
 Being under his control, he decides how, and on what they are spent.
 Natural self-interest guides him to satisfy first his own needs and luxuries of life, then those of his family, friends and colleagues.
 All that remains — which hopefully is almost all — is then naturally spent on what that Head of State perceives to be the needs and priorities of his nation.

 But a Head of State is only human.
-No matter how many advisers beset him, he still has only a single 200 billion neuron human brain with which to orchestrate the affairs of all the other millions of human beings which make up his vast nation.
+No matter how many advisers beset him, he still has only one single 86 billion neuron human brain with which to orchestrate the affairs of all the other millions of human beings which make up his vast nation.
 The nervous system by which his single human brain is connected to the limbs of the nation is a lumbering bureaucracy whose information speed and bandwidth is far too narrow to adequately convey the reality of the needs and priorities of its common people.
-It is like the dinosaur whose tail a predator could devour before its nervous system could relay the pain of the predator's first bite to its tiny brain so far away.
-The governing elite of the socialist State can thus be every bit as unaware of - and unresponsive to - the conditions of life of the common people as can an aristocracy or a capitalist free market.
+It is like the dinosaur whose tail a predator could devour before its nervous system would relay the pain of the predator's first bite to its tiny brain so far away.
+The governing elite of the socialist State can thus be every bit as unaware of — and unresponsive to — the conditions of life of the common people as can an aristocracy or a capitalist free market.

 To resolve an issue, therefore, the grass-roots individual, finds himself having to reason convincingly and successfully with what appears to be the most enormous, insensitive, omnipotent cretin.
 The upshot is that a citizen of a socialist State, like the subject of a capitalist State, does not control the State: the State controls him.
 He does not order his own mode of life.
 His destiny too is determined by an elite — a socialist elite.